 Radiance 330® is compact and customizable.
 This allows us to install Radiance 330® in locations other systems cannot be installed.
-And with the lowest capital and operating costs of any proton therapy technology, Radiance 330® delivers the industry’s fastest return on investment.
+And with low capital and operating costs, Radiance 330® delivers the industry’s fastest return on investment.

 In the treatment of cancer, high doses of radiation are used to destroy cancer cells by damaging their DNA.
 When the DNA of a cancer cell is destroyed beyond repair, the cell dies and is then eliminated by the body through natural processes.

 Proton therapy is a type of radiation treatment that is able to target tumors with precision.

 Proton therapy, or proton beam therapy, is a type of radiation therapy used in the treatment of cancer.
 Unlike photon-based forms of external beam radiotherapy, proton therapy enables an intense dose distribution pattern, depositing radiation in the precise dimensions of a tumor while eliminating the exit dose and damage to adjacent normal tissue.

 Pencil beam scanning (PBS) is the most precise form of proton therapy.
 Using an electronically guided scanning system and magnets, PBS delivers proton therapy treatment via a proton beam that is just millimeters wide.
 With PBS, beam position and depth are able to be controlled, allowing for highly precise deposition of radiation to be delivered in all three dimensions of the tumor.